criblio/helm-charts/helm-chart-sources/logstream-workergroup/README.md

 ```

 Remember, if you installed in a namespace, you need to include the `-n <namespace>` option to any helm command.
 You'll still have to create the source in your logstream master, commit and deploy it to your worker group.

+# Caveats/Errata/Known Issues

+* The chart currently supports *only* TCP ports on the worker group services.
+This may be addressed in future versions.

 # Feedback